-The model is intended to predict the further course of infections (including hospital occupancy, ICU, ventilation, death rates) and to simulate various possible scenarios (e.g. lifting of curfew).
+The model is intended to simulate the further course of infections (including hospital occupancy, ICU, ventilation, death rates) and various scenarios (e.g. lifting of curfew).

-The model and the predictions are fitted to current data at regular intervals (once a weeks).
+The model is fitted to current data at regular intervals (once a weeks).
 New forecasts for all federal states will be provided as PDF report.

 This online platform is designed for information transfer and for the deployment

 of a simulator.